-DP Theatre SL & HL - 1.0 ARTS credit
+DP Theatre SL & HL

-HL Prerequisites:
+Credit: 1.0 ARTS HL Prerequisites:

-Requires MYP Theatre overall score of 5
+• Requires an overall score of 5 in Grade 10 MYP Theatre

-The IB Diploma Programme theater course is a multifaceted theater-making course.
+The IB DP Theater course is a multifaceted theater-making course.
 It gives students the opportunity to make theater as creators, designers, directors and performers.
 It emphasizes the importance of working both individually and as part of an ensemble.
 It offers the opportunity to engage actively in the creative process of inquiring, developing, presenting and evaluating.
 Students are encouraged to work as inquisitive and imaginative artists, transforming ideas into action and communicating these to an audience.
 Theater students learn to apply research and theory to inform and contextualize their work as they experience the course through practical and physical engagement.
 They understand that knowledge resides in the body and that research can be conducted physically through both action and practice.
 In this respect, the theater course encourages students to appreciate that through the processes of researching, creating, preparing, presenting and critically reflecting on theater-as participants and spectators-they gain a richer understanding of themselves, their community and the world.